 My journey through Puno, Peru and El Lago Titicaca

-Puno and Titicaca lake were two of the coolest and most cultural places in Peru.
+Puno and Titicaca Lake were two of the coolest and most culturally rich places in Peru, and I think everyone backpacking Peru should visit them.

-Straddling the border of Peru and Bolivia, Lake Titicaca is the highest and the second largest lake in South America.
-And Puno city thrives on its bank.
+Straddling the border between Peru and Bolivia, Lake Titicaca is the highest and second-largest lake in South America.
+And Puno city thrives on its banks.
 Both are situated in the high Andes at an altitude of 4000 meters above sea level.

 Lake Titicaca is known as the birthplace of the Incas.
-But the Incas only arrived in the 15th century, and there were other cultures that lived on Lake Titicaca prior to them.
+The Incas only arrived in the 15th century, and many other cultures thrived on Lake Titicaca prior to them.

 Charles C. Mann notes in his award-winning book “1491: New Revelations of the Americas Before Columbus“: the waters of the lake moderate the bitter frost that covers most of the surrounding highlands, thus supporting a dense network of ancient civilizations.
 (I thank the article on Sustainable Tourism in Lake Titicaca: Lessons and Warnings for this reference.)